bpesquet/pytorch-tutorial/pytorch_tutorial/linear_regression/README.md

 <!-- Show pagination, starting with second slide -->
 <!-- paginate: true -->

+> The Python source file is [available here](test_linear_regression.py).

 ## Scope and objective

 This example trains a Linear Regression model on a minimalist 2D dataset.
-The complete sourse code is [available here](test_linear_regression.py).

 ![Training outcome](images/linear_regression.png)